eXTReMe Tracker

 Well here ya have it....
 Another RV Builder's site!

+For the folks asking how I came up with my N number here ya go……..
 N754RV - 7 for - RV7 - 54 for construction start of May 2004 and Romeo Victor for RV.
-When this plane is done it has a name!

 Guess what???
 I had to go to San Diego on business so I got in touch with Dan the Man.
 He gave me a ride in his RV7 and let me get some stick time.
 If you ever get to meet this guy don't pass it up.
 He is a real gentleman and awesome pilot.
 Here are some Pics for the trip.

-May 4 2008 mark 4 full years on the project.
-I still have a ways to go but you have to keep at it.
+May 4 2012 marks 8 full years on the project.
+Engine start was in April 2011 so should get it flying this year.
 Kind of like the tortoise and the hair.
 Every little bit helps.

 This site will serve as a progress report as well as sharing any tips along the way.
 The RV community has always been one to share their ideas which is what helps make this huge task of building an airplane possible.
 I am sure I have friends that will think I have lost my mind to do this.
 This will help them keep track of my insanity along the way.